 USAA vs AAA

 When it comes to roadside assistance, one of USAA’s competitors is AAA, so we’d be doing you a disservice not to mention this.
 AAA basically offers the same stuff.
-The biggest difference is what comes with a AAA membership vs a USAA membership.
+The biggest difference is what comes with a AAA membership vs a USAA membership, and the price.
 Yes, USAA has all of your banking needs and plenty of discounts if you bundle.
 However, AAA gives you discounts at places like hotels, on flights, rental cars, whereas USAA typically doesn’t.

 USAA Roadside Assistance Contact Information

 Contact Number: 1 (800) 531-8555